Deseteral/resistere/README.md

 ## 🔋 Controller logic

 The core of processing logic is contained in `internal/controller.go` module.
 It runs the `tick` function at set interval.
-The entire flow of `tick` function is documented - reading it will give you full perspective on how the processing works.
+The entire flow of `tick` function is quite simple and documented - reading it will give you full perspective on how the processing works.

 The following diagram presents simplified cycle flow: